Problem

 Outcome

-The result was a feature that had travelled the full distance, from a fragmented multi-platform workaround to a maintainable, automated, single-screen experience.
+What started as a fragmented multi-platform workaround became a maintainable, automated, single-screen experience.

 Users gained a faster and more intuitive submission process.
 The engineering team gained a codebase they could build on.
 And the product gained a foundation that could scale with the company rather than against it.